cuong2504/RFID-Card-Reader/README.md

 | Nguyen Dang Quang   | https://github.com/ngdangquang|

 ## 1. Introduction:
-Update: March 19th, 2025: You are invited to a reference-test on the main branch, which is the result of the Group Project about the RFID mini-project for housing - office.
+Update: March 19th, 2025: You are invited to a reference test on the main branch, which is the result of the Group Project about the RFID mini-project for housing - office.
 We haven't completed testing this feature yet, but we expect it would work.
-If you do test it, please let me know, and I'll adjust and merge it tothe  master.
+If you do test it, please let me know, and I'll adjust and merge it to the  master.

 ## 2. Tool used

 ### 2.1.
-MicrochipStudio (Version ???)
+Microchip Studio

 ### 2.2.
 Altium